lugnsk/ToxBot/README.md

 Although current functionality is barebones, it will be easy to expand the bot to act in more comprehensive ways once Tox group chats are fully implemented (e.g. admin duties); this was the main motivation behind creating a proper Tox bot.

 ## Controlling
 In order to control the bot you must add your Tox ID to the masterkeys file.
-Once you add the bot as a friend, you can send it privileged commands as normal messages; there is no front-end.
+Once you add the bot as a friend, you can send it privileged commands as normal messages.

 ### Non-privileged commands
 * `help` - Print this message